okapitales/car-knowledge-assistant/README.md

-# Car Knowledge Assistant (CKA) or Automotive Sales Knowledge (ASK)
+# Automotive Sales Knowledge (ASK)

 **An AI-powered Retrieval-Augmented Assistant that helps VW Sales Advisors and customers quickly understand vehicle features, diagnose issues, and streamline dealer handoffs.**

 ---
 ## Inspiration & Origin Story

-The idea for the Car Knowledge Assistant (CKA), also called Automotive Sales Knowledge (ASK), came directly from a real customer experience.
+The idea for the Automotive Sales Knowledge (ASK), came directly from a real customer experience.

 In 2024, while shopping for a new VW Atlas, I visited multiple dealerships — 5 Volkswagen, 2 Toyota, and 2 Honda.
 Out of all these visits, only **one salesperson truly knew the product in depth.** Most sales advisors were either new to the job or had to pause and find someone else to answer even basic feature questions.